Hollow Man: Release

 Despite a negative response from critics, Hollow Man debuted at #1 ahead of Nutty Professor II: The Klumps, Space Cowboys and Coyote Ugly with $26.4 million in its opening weekend.
-During this time, the film achieved the second-highest August opening weekend, behind The Sixth Sense (1999).
+During that time, the film achieved the second-highest August opening weekend, behind The Sixth Sense (1999).
+The film also generated the highest opening weekends of Kevin Bacon and Paul Verhoeven's careers, beating both Apollo 13 (1995) and Total Recall (1990) respectively.
 It was the first film since Mission: Impossible 2 to top the box office for multiple weeks.
 After fifteen weeks of release, Hollow Man had grossed in excess of $73.2 million in North America and just over $117 million elsewhere, making a total of $190.2 million worldwide, against its $95 million production budget.
 It was Verhoeven's biggest hit since Basic Instinct (1992).

 In the United Kingdom, the film made $2.4 million in its opening weekend, ranking in first place, beating out Billy Elliot and Me, Myself & Irene.

 Reception

 Critical response

 The film received generally negative reviews from critics.
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the a score of 24 out of 100, based on 35 critics, indicating "generally unfavorable" reviews.

 While some critics criticized the plot and acting, with some claiming it contains hallmarks of slasher films and misogynistic undertones, most critics praised the visual effects employed in making Kevin Bacon appear to be invisible, which earned the film a nomination for Best Visual Effects at the 2001 Academy Awards.

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, and complained that Verhoeven wasted potential by taking an invisible man and doing nothing more than having him go berserk.
 While ultimately feeling that the film is merely a slasher film with a science gimmick, Ebert praised the special effects, calling them "intriguing" and "astonishing", but felt the film lacked the "imagination and wit" of Verhoeven's best films.

 The film received three nominations at the 2000 Stinkers Bad Movie Awards: Worst On-Screen Group (the scientists), Worst Screenplay for a Film That Grossed over $100 Million Using Hollywood Math and Most Unintentionally Funny Movie, but lost to Battlefield Earth and Gone in 60 Seconds, respectively.
 The film was also nominated for both Best Science Fiction Film and Best Music at the Saturn Awards and won Best Special Effects.

 A fake review attributed to David Manning was revealed in late 2001 as a hoax, created by Sony to fake publicity for the film.